Your Marketing Stack Is a System. Are You Treating It Like One?

 Shifting dominance

-The instinct is to push the old loop harder.
-More budget, more content, more headcount.
-But if a balancing loop is now dominant, pushing the reinforcing one just burns resources against a ceiling.
-The real move is to identify what's now limiting the system and intervene there — which is exactly what leverage points are, and we'll come back to that.
+When growth stalls, the default marketing instinct is to push the old reinforcing loop harder: add more budget, write more content, hire more headcount.
+But if a balancing loop is now dominant, pushing the accelerator just burns resources against a brick wall.
+The strategic move is to stop pushing, identify what is limiting the system, and remove the friction.

-If you suspect dominance has shifted, three places to look:
+If you suspect loop dominance has shifted, audit your system with these two questions:

 "The information delivered by a feedback loop can only affect future behavior; it can't deliver a signal fast enough to correct behavior that drove the current feedback."